 Social innovator Lebogang Ramodike is CEO of Big Brands Media and is passionate about making a change in the lives of the youth and the greater community.
 As such he is a social advocate for programmes centred around community upliftment, placing emphasis on vulnerable youth, women with albinism, and people with disabilities.
 Big Brands Media also works to educate and empower the youth to take advantage of entrepreneurship opportunities, in line with the supply chain management policies developed by the National Treasury.

 Tashmia Ismail-Saville is CEO of the Youth Employment Service (YES), a joint initiative between business, labour and government, which addresses South Africa’s youth unemployment challenge.
 She is a PhD fellow at UNU-MERIT in Maastricht – an adjunct faculty at GIBS – where she held faculty positions in the field of innovation management and inclusive business.
 She has extensive consulting experience with companies including Unilever, Roche, GSK, Mahindra and the DBSA.
 Ismail-Savile co-authored the book New Markets, New Mindsets, which examines successful business practices and strategies in developing markets.

-Headquartered in Centurion, Pretoria, BCX permanently employs circa 7 500 people and our global footprint spans over South Africa, Botswana, Mozambique, Namibia, Nigeria, Tanzania, UAE, UK and Zambia.
+Headquartered in Centurion, Pretoria, BCX permanently employs circa 7 500 people, with an ongoing commitment to attracting and building talent for the future.
+Operating where our clients operate, our global footprint spans over South Africa, Botswana, Mozambique, Namibia, Tanzania, UAE, UK and Zambia.